senekor/rust-workshop/final_project/src/components/http/hello_world.md

 * Connection #0 to host 0.0.0.0 left intact
 ```

-This is using `curl` to send an empty HTTP-request to our server.
+This is using `curl` to send an empty HTTP request to our server.
 Among all this HTTP-gobbledygook, the most interesting piece is `404 Not Found`.
 I'm sure you've already seen this response in the browser!